HANNAHYEKIM/hello-world-25/week5/README.md

 There are countless games in the world, but when I hear the word 'game',
 8-bit classics immediately pop into my mind.
+(To be honest, I'm not a game person 😂)

+When I was given an assignment, the idea of "Game" was the first thing that came to me.
 This is because 8-bit game is a pixel art!
-(To be honest, I'm not a game person 😂)

-So when I was given an assignment, the idea of "Game" was the first thing that came to me.
 That's why I decided to go for an 8-bit game-inspired design.

 Back in my childhood days, 'Super Mario' was a favorite thing with my older sister! :)